If you would like to participate, rather than observe, please contact Terry Johnson for training information to be a burn crew volunteer.

 WINTER VOLUNTEER MEETING

 Many exciting volunteer opportunities are available at the Crosby Arboretum!
-For more information please contact Richelle Stafne, (601)799-2311, Ext.
-101 or email email@example.com.
+For more information please contact Cathy Bordelon, (601)799-2311, Ext.
+104 or email email@example.com.

 9:00 a.m. to 3:00 p.m.

-The Mississippi Museum of Natural Science is offering a fun-filled and hands-on, interactive workshop for teachers and homeschool educators¬† to teach core curriculum.
-Come join us for a WILD About Winter workshop.¬† This advanced Project Wild workshop will focus on native Mississippi winter wildlife and how to incorporate seasonal wildlife, particularly migratory species and organisms' winter adaptations, into your classroom.¬† Attendance in a previous Project WILD workshop is suggested, but not required.¬† Open to both teachers and homeschool educators, it is FREE for Hancock and Pearl River County teachers.
-Others, $15 for registration and book, and $10 for CEU's.¬† Prepare for a “working lunch” (bring a brown bag lunch).
-If you have a Project Wild book, please bring it.¬† To sign up, call the Arboretum office at 601-799-2311 or contact Richelle Stafne at firstname.lastname@example.org.
+The Mississippi Museum of Natural Science is offering a fun-filled and hands-on, interactive workshop for teachers and homeschool educators to learn more about native plants and their biology.
+Come join us for a WILD About Plants workshop.
+This advanced Project Wild workshop will focus on native Mississippi plants, their biology, and how to incorporate botany into your classroom, including extra teaching materials from the NSF-funded Magnolia grandiFLORA program.
+Attendance in a previous Project WILD workshop is suggested, but not required.
+Open to both teachers and homeschool educators, it is FREE and includes 0.6 CEU's.
+Prepare for a “working lunch” (bring a brown bag lunch).
+If you have a Project WILD book, please bring it.
+To sign up, call the Arboretum office at 601-799-2311 or contact Richelle Stafne at firstname.lastname@example.org.

-Join us for a full day of metalsmithing demonstrations by area craftsmen.¬† A chance to learn techniques and tips to get started in metalworking!¬† Enjoy the demonstrations, or try your hand at the forge.¬† (Those doing forge work must complete a waiver form prior to participating). ¬†Safety equipment for participants will be provided.¬† Members free; non-members $5, and $2 for non-members’ children.
+Join us for a day of metalsmithing demonstrations by area craftsmen.¬† A chance to learn techniques and tips to get started in metalworking!¬† Enjoy the demonstrations, or try your hand at the forge.¬† (Those doing forge work must complete a waiver form prior to participating).¬† Safety equipment for participants will be provided.
+Items available for purchase.
+Knife sharpening.
+Members free; non-members $5, and $2 for non-members’ children.